friederbluemle/livebundle-website/docs/configuration.md

 Any configuration property value, not explicitely set, will be set to the default value coming with the plugin, unless no such default value exist for the property, in which case its value should be explicitely set in the configuration.

-Under the hood, LiveBundle, when encounteering this generator configuration, will dynamically load the `livebundle-generator-qrcode` package and initialize it with the supplied configuration *(partial or complete)*.
+Under the hood, LiveBundle, when handling this generator configuration, will dynamically load the `livebundle-generator-qrcode` package and initialize it with the supplied configuration *(partial or complete)*.

-If you want to learn more about LiveBunddle plugins and implement a new one, you can check our [Plugins documentation](path_to_plugins_section).

 ### Properties as environment variables